2. Application Programming Interfaces (APIs)¶

 string |

 Free-text search string.
-Required. |
+Required unless a spatial filter ( |

 |